 Check out our investment plan to 2015-2020 page and find out more, below, about our planned projects and replacement/upgrade programmes:

-- The Anglian Water @one Alliance - comprises consultants, contractors, and other stakeholders who together will deliver projects accounting for over half our capital investment programme.
+The Anglian Water @one Alliance - comprises consultants, contractors, and other stakeholders who together will deliver projects accounting for over half our capital investment programme.
 The @one Alliance will design and build around 800 schemes worth approximately £1.2billion and these include: water and water recycling treatment centres serving more than six million people in eastern England (and the Hartlepool Water region) and maintaining/improving our region’s water mains and sewerage network.
-Alliance partners are: Anglian Water Asset Delivery, Balfour Beatty, Barhale, MMB, SWECO, Skanska and Stantec Treatment.
+Alliance partners are: Anglian Water Asset Delivery, Balfour Beatty, Barhale, MMB, SWECO, Skanska and MWH Treatment.

 Integrated Operational Solutions - created by us at the start of 2015 with a view to run for 15 years, the team concentrates on solutions across the water recycling and clean water asset base, typically totalling £50-60m per year.
 Primarily delivering smaller replacement and refurbishment projects on above ground mechanical and electrical assets, refurbishment and replacement of key infrastructure pipelines and buildings, and improvements to existing assets and systems, extending their shelf life and performance.
 Alliance partners are: Anglian Water, Morrison Utility Services, Barhale and Kier.